 Angeló Posted October 9, 2019 Share Posted October 9, 2019 @Yuiina In Lebanon , as kids , we didn't celebrate Halloween.
 Still don't, but the dress-up parties are a huge thing now.
 Nov.
 1 is a religious holiday called All Saints Day which was established by the church to replace the pagan tradition of Halloween.
 However Halloween still wins.
 We have another similar feast called Eid Berbara (St. Barbara Day) which is on December 4th of each year.
 The legend : Barbara is a Saint from my city who lived around 300 A.D, she was the daughter of the ruler of the city in the days of the Roman Empire, who had her locked up in a tower because of her beauty.
 Everyone was still mostly pagan, but she converted to Christianity.
 When her father knew, he tried to kill her but she ran away and hid in the vast wheat fields, then disguised herself with some charcoal.
 Her father finally found her hiding in a cave and beheaded her with the sword after torturing her and attempting to burn and hang her.
 He was struck by lightning and killed shortly after.
 St. Barbara day is celebrated by kids dressing up.
 School activities revolve around Eid El Barbara, as kids draw, cut and decorate their own cardboard masks.
 Upon returning home, many proudly wear their mask and surprise their parents.
 In the old days, parents used whatever was handy to dress up their children, and kids were so happy to wear their mother’s dresses and father’s jackets, but nowadays they just buy ready-made masks and Halloween costumes) ..
 In the evening they get to the streets, dancing and singing a special song for Barbara, knocking on doors and asking for money or treats (usually candy/chocolate) A local tradition on this day is to plant wheat seeds (or chick peas, barley grains, beans, lentils etc…) on a bed of cotton wool.
 The seeds germinate and grow to 6 inches in time for Christmas, when the shoots are used to decorate the nativity scene, usually placed below the Christmas tree to recreate one of Barbara’s miracles.
 She hid in wheat fields, which is why a special wheat dessert is prepared.
 Boiled barley is flavored with orange blossom water and served with almonds, pistachios, raisins, walnuts, pine kernels, and sweetened with either sugar or honey.
 Other traditional desserts include macaroons and luqaymat.
 However in recent years Eid Barbara has taken a huge blow in favor of Halloween, or I can rather say we had a split holiday.
 Kids dress up for Halloween in school and adults have Halloween parties , while on St Barbara (some) kids still go trick-or-treating with the same outfit they wore for Halloween.
 But it's a dwindling tradition nonetheless and has been mostly confined to schools or small villages where people know each other and feel their kids are safe.
 As a kid, I knew about Halloween from movies / cartoons , but only started recognizing it when I traveled to Europe at age 17.
 Lithuanians have their own Halloween, which spans over November 1 (All Saints Day) and November 2nd which they call Velines (Day of the Souls).
 October 31 is usually when young people dress up and party all night at home or clubs, but for the next 2 days you can see them in cemeteries lighting candles for the dead (just like Dia de los Muertos in Mexico.)
 Lithuanians also have a mask carnival on Ash Wednesday called Užgavėnės (literally meaning Time Before Lent) where they dress-up in disguises and knock on doors for treats while singing "Winter Winter go away" (I believe it coincides with Mardi Gras and the Carnival of Rio de Janeiro) Either way , these days all I do for Halloween is watch some spooky movies because no one I know celebrates it ...
 I included some pictures of St Barabara Day :) midnight_spell360 and Yuiina 2 Quote Link to comment Share on other sites More sharing options...

 Yuiina Posted October 10, 2019 Author Share Posted October 10, 2019 @Sciurus carolinensis In my opinion, I think the commemorations of Halloween are more appropriate for teenagers and adults.
 But I didn't grow up with Treat-O-Tricking so maybe some of you will jump on me for saying this @bonnie_morrison I know that Halloween origins came from the Celtic / Irish region/culture but I'd love to dig in on the subject.
 Even though I love Wikipedia, I'm one of those people that hate to read articles online.
 I prefer books above all @Angeló Saint Barbara story and tradition is incredible, thanks for sharing it and its pictures However in recent years Eid Barbara has taken a huge blow in favor of Halloween This makes me sad!
 Why people mix traditions?!
 I'll take the chance and share with all of you the tradition we have/used to have here in my region.
 I can't confirm if it's practiced everywhere around the country or just here.
 On the 1st November, children walk around their village with these traditional bags and knock on everyone's door saying a specific sentence that I'll try to translate (it's difficult though) "Small cake", "small cake" In honor of your deceased and what's most common for people to give was these: Broas: they're made with corn flour and aromatic herbs.
 There are many variations!
 Chestnuts Pomegrade It's sort of similar to Treat-O-Tricking, but kids are not demanding candies in exchange for them not doing anything to you and people gladly give those above in memory of their deceased ones.
 It's a beautiful tradition and a very funny one because old ladies used to make a "silence competition" amongst them to see from who the best "Broa" was xD I remember very well that, as soon as I got home from collecting those, my grandmother immediately wanted to see how many Broas I had and analyze them.
 Size, smell, taste, sugar quantity, etc. And after a while, she used to ask me "These don't seem bad but granny's ones are better!
 Aren't they darling?"
 We weren't accompanied by our parents, we always went along with our group of friends/cousins.
 Unfortunately, such tradition is dying because the youngest people are not interested in "honoring" their deceased ones and the people who made those cakes are dying... one by one... it's very sad.
 And instead... they're starting to commemorate Halloween more and forget the 1st November.
 It's sad.
 I don't hate Halloween but...
 I don't think the world should behave like this.
 Unfortunately, in a general way, our global society is trying to make us all look the same... think the same... act the same... talk the same...
 Diversity is such a beautiful thing I like Halloween and Dia de los Muertos but liking it doesn't mean I need to follow it or merge it into my own traditions!
-Angeló, jellysundae and midnight_spell360 1 2 Quote Link to comment Share on other sites More sharing options...
+Angeló, midnight_spell360 and jellysundae 1 2 Quote Link to comment Share on other sites More sharing options...

 Aquamentis12 Posted October 11, 2019 Share Posted October 11, 2019 On 10/9/2019 at 5:19 PM, Yuiina said: Those early traditions were beautiful and fascinating!
 I like them as pumpkins too.
 I find also very interesting that many kids (or their family) made the costumes themselves!
 I believe that nowadays people just buy them, right?
 Your staff seems so cool You telling me about the change of time of Trick-o-Treating is one of the reasons I made this post for..
 I had no idea it was like that nowadays, even if it is understandable on some occasions. @Yuiina I completely agree!
 It was only several years ago that I learned the apparent origin of Jack-o-Lanterns.
 Up until then I thought they were always pumpkins.
 Oh yes!
 The costume I had the longest was one my Mom made out of some white fabric and some glow-in-the-dark tape.
 It was a ghost costume, and I don't know where she got the glow in the dark tape for around the eye and mouth holes, but it only worked when you gave it a good dose of Light before going out.
 And even then, because it was twilight usually, there was still some light in the sky, so the effect was underwhelming. lol As you couldn't really see the glow.
 Even from the inside. lol Eventually, I added a cowboy hat and a holster and cap-gun to make the ghost costume that of a dead cowboy or sheriff.
 Just, something different with what I already had to work with. lol A lot of adults do, but if you look at people who enjoy cosplay, (costume play), like at anime conventions and such, they're pretty craftsy and able to make wonderfully detailed costumes.
 I've even seen costumes for sale online that individual people, not companies, made.
 The very LAST thing I did to celebrate Halloween, I mean pseudo-costume-wise, was to get a small travel pillow, and using some safety pics, I'd curl the top of it and pin it into place.
 Then I would pin it to the inside of a larger shirt, sweatshirt or hooded sweatshirt.
 A very quick and inexpensive hunchback look. lol I haven't done that in a few years though. lol I'm glad I could help provide you with some references then!
 Some places are going back to Trick-or-treat times being closer to twilight, sometimes later.
 Which is good in my opinion.
 It's not really as fun going out dressed as a spook when the sun is still high in the sky. lol midnight_spell360 1 Quote Link to comment Share on other sites More sharing options...

 jellysundae Posted October 12, 2019 Share Posted October 12, 2019 On 10/9/2019 at 1:52 PM, gypsyknees said: Most people roll their eyes when they see [snip] stuff in stores and we're like.. but that's American.
 HAHAHAHA, tell me about it, I doctored your words as they do it with anything they can think of here (red velvet cake as an example, that's 100% an American cake, but it's everywhere here now) but Hallowe'en's got to be the biggest thing.
 In the UK Hallowe'en has always been a thing, because of those ancient Pagan roots.
 But trick-or-treating?
 Nope.
 That's a modern import.
 We also spell it with an apostrophe, at least people of my generation and older do, I'm guessing the American way will have infiltrated the Millennials and younger.
 But we've never really celebrated/ackowledged it much in modern times.
 I remember making spiral snakes out of black sugar paper to hang from the ceiling when I was in my first year of primary school, these dudes.
 But they never taught us WHY, it was just Hallowe'en so this is what you did...
 I've no idea why we call the stuff we used sugar paper, pretty sure it's what's called construction paper in the US, but sugar paper it is!
 But yeah, that's my sole recollection of doing Hallowe'en stuff during my life-time!
 Kids NOW, I'm very sure, do the trick-or-treating thing, but this is entirely supermarket-driven.
 The supermarkets are forcibly changing the UK's culture solely in the name of profit.
 Welcome to the 21st century...
 The pub next door to me goes all out for Hallowe'en, decorating the front of the building and encouraging patrons to dress up.
 Because pubs are a dying breed in this country now, since smoking in them was banned basically, and the supermarkets (again) sell alcohol so much cheaper, so like the supermarkets other establishments use as many holidays - ours or anyone's! - as they can to drum up business.
 So there'll be some interesting sights out of my window in a few weekend's time.
 So yeah.
 In the UK Hallowe'en is an ancient thing that is mostly ignored by the modern population, we pay FAR more attention to Bonfire Night 5 days later.
 But then all kids get taught about Guy Fawkes and the gun-powder plot to blow up the Houses of Parliament at school, so it's embedded in everyone's minds, and, well, there's fireworks!!
 Kids used to make their own "Guy" - out of sacking and stuffed with straw, a scarecrow basically - to throw on their own bonfire, and they'd wheel him around in a barrow before the day, asking "penny for the guy" to buy their own fireworks with.
 Our version of trick-or-treating!
 Candy??
 Nooo, we burn an effigy on a fire!
 The whole guy thing doesn't really happen any more though, for all kinds of reasons, health and safety fears being foremost.
 Look at these cheeky monkies though with their price increase xD See the cost is 3d, so this is pre-decimalisation in 1971.
 I don't know why pennies then were d instead of p, so I looked it up!
 The pre-decimal penny (1d) was a coin worth 1/240 of a pound sterling.
 Its symbol was d, from the Roman denarius.
 Ok then, now we know! @Yuiina I LOVE your grandma analyzing everyone else's Broas. and @midnight_spell360 another example of your mum being the bad-[word I can't say on here] ninja that she is!
 OH, and the dressing up thing.
 People here are still far more inclined to go for the spooky/creepy costume than just ANY costume.
 These are the costumes being sold by the supermarket I shop with.
 Pretty standard stuff with a slight step sideways for the dead American footballer, bit bizarre xD and the "scare queen" which is random but kinda cool.
 That pumpkin dress is exactly the same as that awful Frillkin Korbat Dress...
 But these costumes... they epitomise today's culture, don't they.
 Poor quality fast fashion (polyester from China) that's gonna get worn once then likely disgarded. it MIGHT be saved for younger sibs, it MIGHT go into a dress-up box (do kids still do that?) but it's all junk.
-Making their own costumes from old clothes would be so much fun, but I imagine there'd be the modern issue of being bullied/ridiculed for not having store-bought. : / Humans are horrible. midnight_spell360 and Yuiina 1 1 Quote Link to comment Share on other sites More sharing options...
+Making their own costumes from old clothes would be so much fun, but I imagine there'd be the modern issue of being bullied/ridiculed for not having store-bought. : / Humans are horrible.
+Yuiina and midnight_spell360 1 1 Quote Link to comment Share on other sites More sharing options...

 Yuiina Posted October 12, 2019 Author Share Posted October 12, 2019 On 10/12/2019 at 2:45 PM, jellysundae said: In the UK Hallowe'en has always been a thing, because of those ancient Pagan roots.
 But trick-or-treating?
 Nope.
 That's what I thought!
 I don't remember learning, back on 5th grade, about Trick-or-Treating on my English class!
 Halloween from the UK seems more fun in my opinion.
 I'm not a fan of Trick-or-Treating.
 On 10/12/2019 at 2:45 PM, jellysundae said: I remember making spiral snakes out of black sugar paper to hang from the ceiling when I was in my first year of primary school, these dudes.
 That's so cute On 10/12/2019 at 2:45 PM, jellysundae said: The supermarkets are forcibly changing the UK's culture solely in the name of profit.
 Welcome to the 21st century...
 Feeling depressed already...
 Absolutely loved the Guy tradition and the kids' faces are priceless.
 On 10/12/2019 at 2:45 PM, jellysundae said: OH, and the dressing up thing.
 People here are still far more inclined to go for the spooky/creepy costume than just ANY costume.
 Thank you for that!
 On jellyneo's Halloween Contest I downvoted every entry that was not spooky or dark.
 Sorry but I don't think that dressing as your favorite characters from pop culture is Halloweenish.
 This is super easy to fix.
 Like to cosplay?
 There are events for that.
 Like to dress as like sailor, pirate, barbie, mermaid, sandwich, etc.?
 Make costumes parties and such.
 Or!
 Buy a ticket to Portugal or Brazil and enjoy the ride xD Just don't mix those ups with Halloween.. it doesn't make sense.
 Speaking of Carnival in Portugal, there is something that "upsets" me.
 You are familiar with Rio de Janeiro's Carnival.
 People dancing Samba half-n&ked women with glorious outfits.
 Right?
 For many years, Portugal's Carnival was all about having fun and dressing randomly like this Can you guess what's happening more and more in the latest years?
 BINGO!
 It's turning more and more like Brazil one.
 But there's something people don't think of.
 While the Carnival in Brazil happens in their summer, here in Portugal it happens in our winter.
 If you want to get sick, all you need to do is go dance Samba here during Carnival On 10/12/2019 at 2:45 PM, jellysundae said: But these costumes... they epitomise today's culture, don't they.
 Poor quality fast fashion (polyester from China) that's gonna get worn once then likely disgarded.
 Yes, it even hurts to look at them On 10/12/2019 at 2:45 PM, jellysundae said: Humans are horrible.
 Yeap... yeap, we are.
 Quote Link to comment Share on other sites More sharing options...